walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Returns

  scload() will return the result of the last statement evaluated in the file.

 #### Example

  scload("myFile.js"); // loads a javascript file and evaluates it.

  var myData = scload("myData.json"); // loads a javascript file and evaluates it - eval'd contents are returned.

 ##### myData.json contents...

  { players: {
  walterh: {
  h: ["jsp home {1}"],
  sunny:["time set 0",
  "weather clear"]
  }
  }
  }

+ **Remember: Use persistence for loading and saving data, not scload() or scsave().**

-### scsave() function
+### `scsave()` function

+#### Deprecated
+ No longer recommended for use by Plugin/Module developers.

  The scsave() function saves an in-memory javascript object to a specified file.
 Under the hood, scsave() uses JSON (specifically json2.js) to save the object.
 There will usually be no need to call this function directly - If you want to have a javascript object automatically loaded at startup and saved on shutdown then use the `persist()` module.
 The `persist()` module uses scsave and scload under the hood.
 Any in-memory object saved using the `scsave()` function can later be restored using the `scload()` function.

 #### Parameters